Solar Myths Debunked: The” Free Solar” Myth

 While in some cases you can go solar for $0 down and save money compared to your electricity bills, there are a lot of factors that go into that, and if the salesman doing the analysis isn’t properly trained, or adjusts the variables to look more favorable, you could just be taking on a loan that costs you more than it saves.
 Solar can be a fantastic investment, but it takes proper design, analysis, and transparent pricing to determine if it is right for you.

-What are the incentives in Virginia?
+So what are the solar incentives in Virginia?

-• At a federal level, you can qualify for a 30% tax credit if you installed a solar photovoltaic (PV) system between January 1, 2017 and December 31, 2034.
+- At a federal level, you can qualify for a 30% tax credit if you installed a solar photovoltaic (PV) system between January 1, 2017 and December 31, 2034.
 This is a tax credit which means that you pay the total amount of the system upfront, claim it on your taxes and receive 30% of the total cost of the system as part of your return.

-• The city of Charlottesville offers a tax credit for property owners who install a solar energy system.
+- The city of Charlottesville offers a tax credit for property owners who install a solar energy system.
 The tax credit applies a portion of the total cost of the solar equipment, facilities, or devices as a credit on the real estate tax bill for 5 years.

 In short, despite the aforementioned tax credits/rebates and grants, when quoted for a system, you will be accountable for paying the total system cost either through cash or financing.
 Once the system has been paid in full and is operational, you will be able to claim the credits mentioned above.
 For more information about clean energy incentives/policies by state, check out https://www.dsireusa.org/